 A control byte is the first byte received following the start condition from the master device.
-The control byte consists of a four bit control code, for the 24LC16B this is set as 1010 binary for read and write operations.
+The control byte consists of a four bit control code, for the 24AA04/08 this is set as 1010 binary for read and write operations.
 The next three bits of the control byte are the block select bits (B2, B1, B0).
-They are used by the master device to select which of the eight 256 word blocks of memory are to be accessed.
-These bits are in effect the three most significant bits of the word address.
-It should be noted that the protocol limits the size of the memory to eight blocks of 256 words, therefore the protocol can support only one 24LC16B per system.
+B2 is a don't care for both the 24AA04 and 24AA08; B1 is a don't care for the 24AA04.
+They are used by the master device to select which of the two or four 256 word blocks of memory are to be accessed.
+These bits are in effect the most significant bits of the word address.

 The last bit of the control byte defines the operation to be performed.
 When set to one a read operation is selected, when set to zero a write operation is selected.
-Following the start condition, the 24LC16B monitors the SDA bus checking the device type identifier being transmitted, upon a 1010 code the slave device outputs an acknowledge signal on the SDA line.
-Depending on the state of the R/W bit, the 24LC16B will select a read or write operation.
+Following the start condition, the 24AA04/08 monitors the SDA bus checking the device type identifier being transmitted, upon a 1010 code the slave device outputs an acknowledge signal on the SDA line.
+Depending on the state of the R/\overline{W} bit, the 24AA04/08 will select a read or write operation.